-Risk Warning: Your Capital is at Risk
+Risk Warning: Your Capital is at Risk.

-Customers can take comfort in the broker’s 35-year operating history and strong financial backing from its publicly traded parent company.
+Customers can take comfort in the broker’s 38-year operating history and strong financial backing from its publicly traded parent company.

 |Trustworthy broker (we scored City Index 100/100 in our broker trust rating)||Demo account is only available for 12 weeks|

-|Over 30 years' experience in global markets||Demo account isn't linked to the live account|
+|Over 30 years' experience in global markets and available in 180 countries||Demo account isn't linked to the live account|